 On October 1, 2019, the official student count for out-of-district placements was 56 students.
 As of November 25, 2019, the number has risen by 4 students to a total of 60 students.
-In FY'21 we are projecting the following count of students by placement type:
+In FY'21 we are projecting the following known and reasonably known students by placement type: